Last Updated on November 20, 2023 by Laura Teso

 faive a levante

 Bread and wine,

 la pinsa (a typical cake) under the fireplace.

 Sparks to the West

 sparks to the East

 You will find a video of the Befana bonfire.

 Later, during the night, la befana [beh-FAH-nah], an old ugly (but kind) woman delivers gifts to the kids flying with her broom.
 She fill their socks with presents.
 While once (when for example my parents were kids) the gifts consisted of simple things like tangerines and nuts, nowadays kids are spoiled by an impressive amount of candies.

 The Roman Church members soon began (IV century AD) to condemn all the pagan rituals.
 So they borrowed and reshaped a legend:

-Along their road to visit baby Jesus the Re Magi, the Three Wise Men, got lost and asked an old lady to accompany them and show them the way.
-She refused at first, but then she changed her mind.
-She filled a basket with treats and looked for them from house to house hoping to find baby Jesus and giving her treats to all the kids she met to be forgiven.
+Along their road to visit baby Jesus, the Re Magi, the Three Wise Men, got lost.
+They asked an old lady to accompany them and show them the way.
+She refused at first, but later she changed her mind.
+So she filled a basket with treats and went looking for them from house to house hoping to find baby Jesus.
+And giving her treats to all the kids she met in the process to be forgiven.